magneticio/vamp.io/content/documentation/tutorials/deploy-your-first-blueprint.md

     parent: "Tutorials"
     weight: 20
 ---
-If everything went to plan, you should have your Vamp installation up and running.
-If not, please follow the [Vamp hello world](/documentation/installation/hello-world) quick setup steps.
+Before you start this tutorial you should have your Vamp installation up and running.
+If not, please follow the [Vamp Quickstart](/documentation/installation/v1.0.0/overview/#vamp-quickstart-installation) guide.

+#### Requirements:
+* A Kubernetes cluster with at least 4 nodes (8 vCPUs and 28GB memory); or
+* A DC/OS cluster with at least 4 nodes (1 public agent, 16 vCPUs and 48GB memory)

-Now you're ready to check out some of Vamp's features.
-In this tutorial we will:
+In this tutorial we will check out some of Vamp's features:

 * Deploy a monolith, using the Vamp UI
 * Check out the deployed application
 * Get some metrics on the running application
 * Change the scale

-#### Requirements:
-* A Kubernetes cluster with at least 4 nodes (8 vCPUs and 28GB memory); or
-* A DC/OS cluster with at least 4 nodes (1 public agent, 16 vCPUs and 48GB memory)

 ## Deploy a monolith